MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nc-storport-hw_initialize_tracing.md

   }
 ```

-The <b>HW_INITIALIZE_TRACING</b> function type is defined in the Storport.h header file.
+The **HW_INITIALIZE_TRACING** function type is defined in the Storport.h header file.
 To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
-The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the <b>HW_INITIALIZE_TRACING</b> function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="/windows-hardware/drivers/devtest/declaring-functions-by-using-function-role-types-for-storport-drivers">Declaring Functions Using Function Role Types for Storport Drivers</a>.
-For information about _Use_decl_annotations_, see <a href="/visualstudio/code-quality/annotating-function-behavior?view=vs-2015">Annotating Function Behavior</a>.
+The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the **HW_INITIALIZE_TRACING** function type in the header file are used.
+For more information about the requirements for function declarations, see [Declaring Functions Using Function Role Types for Storport Drivers](/windows-hardware/drivers/devtest/declaring-functions-by-using-function-role-types-for-storport-drivers).
+For information about _Use_decl_annotations_, see [Annotating Function Behavior](/visualstudio/code-quality/annotating-function-behavior).

-<div class="code"></div>